 Arianna P. Barrios was appointed to the Board of Trustees in August 2011 to fill a vacancy for Trustee Area 7 (formerly District 3).
 During her short tenure, Barrios has served the Board as both Clerk (2012) and President (2013).

-She currently represents the Board as chairperson of the Board Communications Committee and a member of the Board Fiscal/Audit and Board Policy Committees She also represents the board on the RSCCD Foundation.
+She currently serves as chairperson of the Board Communications Committee and representative to the RSCCD Foundation.

 Barrios began her career working exclusively in education.
 She served as a substitute teacher for the Orange County Department of Education working with students at the Orangewood Children’s Home and the Orange County Juvenile Detention Center.
 Turning to community outreach and communications, she began her consulting business working for school districts across Southern California.
 She has handled high profile crisis communications for San Diego City School District and served as director of communications for the Compton Unified School District during its reorganization in the 1990’s.